Sporadic gunshots cause skirmishes in Maiduguri - Vanguard News

 The situation forced many women, children and elderly people in Damboa road and Polo general area to scamper for safety.

-Residents told Newsmen that they started hearing gunshots at about 3 p.m., though unsure if soldiers were test-firing equipment.
+Residents said that they started hearing gunshots at about 3 p.m., though unsure if soldiers were test-firing equipment.

-Python Dance 3: Troops rescue 2 kidnap victims, arrest robbery suspect in Abia(Opens in a new browser tab)

 Haruna Kachala, a Civilian Joint Task Force(CJTF), said that the gunshots came from the soldiers stationed at the state hotel along Damboa road bye pass while on their way to relieave thier colleagues at Molai general area.